-- (i) No invoices had been issued by Portfolio Law or Mr O'Bryan.79 - (ii) Only three invoices had been issued by Mr Symons as at that date, for a sum of approximately \$35,000,80 and AFPL had paid only approximately that sum to Mr Symons in respect of the Relevant Period (see paragraph 77(b) and [AFP.005.001.0296]). - (iii) AFPL had not paid anything to Portfolio Law or Mr O'Bryan in respect of the Relevant Period (see paragraph 77(b) and [AFP.005.001.0296]). - (b) The invoices and fee slips of counsel provided to Mr Trimbos represented that the work set out in those fee slips had been undertaken by them.
+- (i) No invoices had been issued by Portfolio Law or Mr O'Bryan.79 - Only three invoices had been issued by Mr Symons as at that date, for (ii) a sum of approximately \$35,000,80 and AFPL had paid only approximately that sum to Mr Symons in respect of the Relevant Period (see paragraph 77(b) and [AFP.005.001.0296]). - AFPL had not paid anything to Portfolio Law or Mr O'Bryan in respect (iii) Period the Relevant (see paragraph 77(b) and [AFP.005.001.0296]). - (b) The invoices and fee slips of counsel provided to Mr Trimbos represented that the work set out in those fee slips had been undertaken by them.
 That was false for the reasons alleged in paragraph 68, which they knew for the reasons alleged in 69 and 70. - (c) The invoices issued by Mr O'Bryan and Mr Symons were addressed to Mr Zita/Portfolio Law.
 In fact, Mr O'Bryan and Mr Symons issued their invoices directly to AFPL and/or Mr Trimbos.
 They had not sent their invoices to Mr Zita/Portfolio Law and Mr Zita/Portfolio Law had not satisfied themselves that the fees claimed were reasonable. - (d) The invoices of counsel contained the Monthly Invoice Representation, which conveyed the impression that the invoices had been issued on a monthly basis and paid by AFPL, the litigation funder, in the ordinary course.
-In fact, most of Mr Symons' invoices81 and all of Mr O'Bryan's invoices were issued in late November 2017/early December 2017, after an "in principle" agreement had been reached with Trust Co to settle the proceeding. - (e) Mr O'Bryan AM SC's invoices were also stamped as "PAID" when they had not been paid. - (f) All of those matters conveyed an implicit assurance that AFPL and Portfolio Law had satisfied themselves as to the work undertaken and charged to their account.
-That assurance was relevant to anyone reviewing the costs claimed, and was likely to inform the assessment of whether the costs claimed were likely to be reasonable.
-That assurance was false or misleading given that (1) AFPL had not paid the costs (as alleged in paragraph) and had not taken any
+In fact, most of Mr Symons' invoices81 and all of Mr O'Bryan's invoices were issued in late November 2017/early December 2017, after an "in principle" agreement had been reached with Trust Co to settle the proceeding. - Mr O'Bryan AM SC's invoices were also stamped as "PAID" when they had (e) not been paid. - (f) All of those matters conveyed an implicit assurance that AFPL and Portfolio Law had satisfied themselves as to the work undertaken and charged to their That assurance was relevant to anyone reviewing the costs claimed, and was likely to inform the assessment of whether the costs claimed were likely to be reasonable.
+That assurance was false or misleading given that (1) AFPL had not paid the costs (as alleged in paragraph) and had not taken any real risk in respect of them and (2) the invoices were issued only after a significant settlement had been reached, and it was intended that the costs would be paid from the settlement proceeds.